steadramon/ESPGeiger/docs/outputs/homeassistant.md

 ![Img](../img/ESPGeiger-Homeassistant.png)

-ESPGeiger automatically integrates into [Home Assistant](https://www.home-assistant.io/) through the use of the [MQTT Discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery) functions within Home Assistant.
+ESPGeiger automatically integrates into [Home Assistant](https://www.home-assistant.io/) through the use of the [MQTT Discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery) functions of Home Assistant.

 Within Home Assistant MQTT discovery is enabled by default.
 The default prefix for the discovery topic is `homeassistant`.
 For information on how to change this in Home Assistant, please see the Home Assistant Documentation for [discovery options](https://www.home-assistant.io/integrations/mqtt/#discovery-options).